Good Idea to Move to AIT?

 Time Off During AIT If I Move With Him

 The Army will move you if you are on his orders.
 If his AIT is longer than 20 weeks, it is possible you will be added to his orders.
-If you are not on his orders, the moving expenses would be your responsibility.
+The moving expenses would be your responsibility if you are not on his orders.